 The northeast sub-population breeds throughout the year with a peak nesting period during July to October (DSEWPaC, 2012), while in the WA population breeding peaks around October to January.
 There are no BIAs for the species located within the activity area or spill EMBA.
-The species may be encountered in the activity area and EMBA as a transient individual.
+The species may be encountered in the activity area and EMBA as transient individuals.